Parbelaez/mr_knowitall/README.md

 The programmer can change this value according to his/her needs.

 **NOTE:** when changing the winning_score variable, remember to update the [welcome.txt](./welcome.txt) file.

+## Exception/Error handling

+Error catching was needed in the number of players selection.
+In this part of the program, the user can enter a number outside the range or even a letter.
+Therefore, a try/except was included in the `create_players()` function, to avoid crashings due to str to int conversions, and incorrect numbers that top the maximum numbers of players.

+For the rest of the code, there was no need of this usage, as the inputs could be any alpha-numeric entries, and the "y/n" questions are controlled with the lower() method and check-up of the correct letter.

+## Testing

+Please, refer to the [Testing.md](./testing.md) file.

 ## Future Improvements